 Today, many moms and dads not only choose the family that will raise their baby, but they also decide what kind of contact they have with their child and the adoptive family.

 There are many resources available to help you consider this option.
-If you would like, we’ll be glad to refer you to local, reputable adoption agencies that will walk you through these considerations every step of the way.
+If you’d like, we’ll be glad to refer you to local, reputable adoption agencies right here in Central PA that will walk you through these considerations every step of the way.

 It’s common for women who experience an unintended pregnancy to consider the option of abortion.
 If you are considering this option, it can be helpful to educate yourself on abortion procedures available to you at your stage of pregnancy.